sumatrapdfreader/sumatrapdf/readme.txt

-SumatraPDF is a multi-format (PDF, EPUB, MOBI, FB2, CHM, XPS, DjVu) reader for Windows under GPLv3 license, with some code under BSD license.
+SumatraPDF is a multi-format (PDF, EPUB, MOBI, FB2, CHM, XPS, DjVu) reader for Windows under GPLv3 license, with some code under BSD license and the UnRAR restriction applying.

 The main source repository is at http://code.google.com/p/sumatrapdf/